 "The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired laborer."

 It is essential to understand and reflect on the reasons for observing June 19th, in order for our nation to continue healing from this undeniable time in American history.
 The name is a combination of the nineteenth day of June and is now a national holiday.

-Today, The Idaho Black History Museum is hosting a free Juneteenth event to help educate and support one another in our Boise community.
+The Idaho Black History Museum is a great place to help educate yourself and others on Idaho's Black history.
 Philip Thompson, the Museum’s operator, says:

 “This is a day for reflection.
 It’s important to remember that while the Idaho territory was being formed, many Confederate and slave-owning people were migrating to the wildlands of Idaho in an attempt to escape the coming regulation of the Lincoln administration.
 President Lincoln fast-tracked the statehood of Idaho to prevent further infection of this mindset into the land.”

 Idaho was also a land where Black Americans sought new opportunities, Philip tells me.
 People of all backgrounds were coming to Idaho for a chance at success.
 There was tension between these new Black and White communities, but there were also opportunities unlike anywhere else in the United States.
 After the brutal events of the Tulsa Race Massacre and destruction of Black Wall Street, a thriving community of Black Americans, along with roughly 33 other similar race-related crimes sweeping the nation, Philip informed me that some of the survivors and communities of those events fled to Idaho.
 Here they found the opportunity to own land.
 In fact, early in Idaho’s state history, Philip’s ancestors were landowners and homesteaders.